raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 If you are using cardboard, you will need to cut out a back and a front piece for each page.
 If you are using manila folders (or similar items) you can use one per page by simply gluing the foil inside.
 --- /task ---

 Each page needs to have a simple design on the front side that relates to what is happening in your book.
-These designs will be cut out of each page, covered with foil, and connected to he Raspberry Pi's GP pins to create buttons for your reader to interact with.
+These designs will be cut out of each page, replaced with foil, and connected to the Raspberry Pi's general purpose (GP) pins to create buttons for your reader to interact with.

 --- task ---
-Draw the designs you want to have on each page.
+Draw the designs you want on each page.
 Keep them fairly simple, as more complex shapes may not work well.
 You can search online for 'stencil' images to see some good examples.

 ![Multiple designs drawn on sheets of cardboard.](images/2-draw-designs.jpg)
 --- /task ---